Visco33/mash/README.md

 # mash Coin
-Shell script to install a [mash Masternode](https://mashcoin.info/) on a Linux server running Ubuntu 16.04.
+Shell script to install a [Mash Masternode](https://mashcoin.info/) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.

 ***
 ## Installation: